top of page

 Sukkot

 Sukkot, the Feast of Tabernacles, celebrates God's provision and protection during the Israelites' journey in the wilderness, symbolizing a time of joy and gratitude.
-From a Messianic perspective, it also points to the future fulfillment of God’s promises, including the anticipated reign of the Messiah, who will dwell among His people in a restored creation.
+For Disciples of Yeshua, it also points to the future fulfillment of God’s promises, including the anticipated reign of the Messiah, who will dwell among His people in a restored creation.

 Religious Festival Symbols